RepubblicaTech/rtos/README.md

 > [!CAUTION]
 > The building of this project has been only properly tested on Linux, but if you can report anything about other platforms (Windows, MacOS, Ubuntu, ...) feel free to open an issue/PR!
 Here is a list of currently tested (and supported) platorms

-- Fedora 42 XFCE (at least one build per week)
+- Endeavour OS (at least one build per week)
-- OS X Mavericks (last tested: January 2024)
-- Arch Linux (last tested: December 2024)
+- Arch Linux (at least one build per week)
 - Debian 12 on WSL2 (Windows 10 21H2 build 19044, last tested: September 2024)
 - Ubuntu 24.04 on WSL2 (Windows 11 24H2 build 26100.2033, last tested: March 2025)
+- OS X Mavericks (last tested: January 2024)

 > [!NOTE]
 > If you installed the cross compiler from HomeBrew/MacPorts you should compile the project with `make KCC=x86_64-elf-gcc KLD=x86_64-elf-ld`